Frequently Asked Questions About Shipping Dimensional Loads

 - Loads with a center of gravity 110.1" or greater above the rail (ATR)

 - Loads requiring movement in corridors against the flow of traffic in directional-running territory in order to clear the route

-- Loads which measure less than 4 1/2" ATR (UP will not handle loads less than 2 3/4" ATR)
+- Loads measuring less than 4 1/2" ATR (Union Pacific will not handle loads less than 2 3/4" ATR)

 - Any load or equipment with speed restriction less than 40 mph